 What to Wear in Jordan

 And no I don’t mean cool shoes as in like “Cool shoe bro!”
 I mean get a pair of breathable shoes to walk around Jordan in comfortably.
-It can get really hot in Jordan and you don’t want your feet to be shoes that do not breathe.
+It can get really hot in Jordan and you don’t want your feet to be in shoes that do not breathe while completing your Jordan itinerary.

 I love the Nike Free Flyknit Shoes for their breathability in situations like this.
 There a are a bunch of other possibilities, but you can always bring a pair of running shoes that have some breathability.
 Check out more of my favorite travel shoes.